Jigme Singye Wangchuck

 Jigme Singye Wangchuck studied at St. Joseph's School, Darjeeling, in India.
-In January 1965, he attended Summerfields School in St. Leonards, Sussex, England, and then Heatherdown School in 1966 where he completed his studies in 1969.
-After completion of his studies in 1970, he was appointed as the chairman of the National Planning Commission in the year 1971 by the Third King Jigme Dorji Wangchuck.
+In January 1965, he attended Summerfields prep school in St. Leonards-on-Sea, Sussex, England, and then Heatherdown School in 1966 where he completed his studies in 1969.
+After completion of his studies in 1970, he was appointed as the chairman of the National Planning Commission in the year 1971 by King Jigme Dorji Wangchuck.
 At the age of 16, he was appointed as the Trongsa Penlop and bestowed with saffron scarf.
-On July 21, 1972, the Third King of Bhutan died, and at the age of 16, Crown Prince Jigme Singye Wangchuck, ascended the throne, becoming the world's youngest monarch at the time.
+On 21 July 1972, King Jigme Dorji died in Kenya, and the 16-year-old Crown Prince Jigme Singye Wangchuck ascended the throne, becoming the world's youngest monarch at the time.
 Just three days after his father's death, the Crown Prince assumed leadership of the government and the nation.
 His coronation ceremony was later held on June 2, 1974, in Thimphu.

 During his reign, Bhutan transitioned from an absolute monarchy to a democratic constitutional monarchy.
 This progress towards a democratic constitutional monarchy started with decentralization of power to people on the grass root level.
 He initiated Dzongkhag Yargye Tshogdu (DYT) in 1981 and the Gewog Yargye Tshogchung (GYT) in 1991 in order to ensure people's participation and local governance.
 In 2001, a Constitution Drafting Committee was established under royal decree.
 The King personally presented the Constitution of Bhutan to citizens across all 20 Dzongkhags, with every word considered meaningful and sanctified by the people.
 It was introduced as "the People's Constitution," symbolizing its alignment with the aspirations of the Bhutanese people.
 The Constitution of Bhutan was enacted July 18, 2008 by the Royal Government.

 He introduced the Gross National Happiness (GNH) philosophy in the early 1970s, emphasizing holistic development over purely economic growth.
-In 2003, he personally led Operation All Clear, a military campaign to expel insurgent groups from southern Bhutan, marking a unique instance of a head of state leading troops into action.
+In 2003, he personally led Operation All Clear, a military campaign to expel insurgent groups from southern Bhutan, marking an unusual instance of a head of state leading troops into action.
 After 34 years of rule, he voluntarily abdicated in 2006 at 51 years old, overseeing a peaceful transition to democracy through a transparent constitutional process.

 Throughout his reign, Jigme Singye Wangchuck implemented various socio-economic policies to enhance the quality of life in Bhutan.
 He emphasized the need to develop industry, agriculture, hydroelectricity, and infrastructural projects while prioritizing environmental and cultural preservation.
 The success of these policies can be seen in indicators such as increased access to education and healthcare, improvements in infrastructure, and the promotion of Bhutan's unique cultural heritage.
 He was also responsible for the development of new policies in the environment and improved access to education and healthcare.